brutella/hkcam/SNAPSHOTS.md

 In addition to live streaming, `hkcam` lets you take snapshots.
 Those snapshots are stored in the file system and can be loaded via custom characteristics.
-[Persistent Snapshots](/SNAPSHOTS.md) are currently only supported by my [Home](https//hochgatterer.me/home) app.
+[Persistent Snapshots](/SNAPSHOTS.md) are currently only supported by my [Home](https://hochgatterer.me/home) app.
-If you are an app developer, you can implement the same functionality based on the following characteristic documentation.
+If you are an app developer, you can implement the same functionality by using the following characteristics.

-## Characteristics
+## Custom Characteristics

 The following characteristics are used to take, get and delete snapshots.